mapninja/Earthsys144/week02/03_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

-# Introducing ArcGIS Field Maps and ArcGIS Online for Data Collection
+# Introducing ArcGIS Field Maps and ArcGIS Online for Data Collection (Ready)

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.